Written by Dr. Kristal Nelson PT

 - If you can touch the wall with your knee from 5 inches away, your mobility is good and you pass the test.

-- If your heel does not touch the wall you have not passed the test and should determine where you feel it.
+- If your knee does not touch the wall you have not passed the test and should determine where you feel it.

 During the test, if you feel tight in the front of the ankle, then you have ankle dorsiflexion joint restriction or stiffness.
 If you feel tight in the calf muscle, then you have muscle tightness (see Problem 2).